 The Post is named after Lynn Mort who served in World War I as a Lieutenant in the United States Army Signal Corps, stationed in France.
 He came from a family with an extensive military background to include a Great-Grandfather (aged 53 at the time) along with four of his sons, fought in the Union Army during the Civil War; several were wounded, but all survived.
 Prior to the war, Lynn Mort was a Superintendent for Southern Sierras Power Co. (formally known as Elsinore Light & Power Company) assigned to the Lake Elsinore office.
 He was responsible for work crews installing and extending electrical lines to the surrounding communities to include Perris, Temecula, Fallbrook and Oceanside.

-A Women's Auxiliary of American Legion Post 200 was formed on May 20, 1925.
+The American Legion Auxillary of American Legion Post 200 was formed on May 20, 1925.
 The Legion has every reason to be proud of it's Auxiliary.
 Auxiliary members are always anxious and willing to co-operate in every Legion activity.

-A American Legion Riders of American Legion Post 200 was formed on July 30, 2011
+The American Legion Riders of American Legion Post 200 was formed on July 30, 2011

 MEMORIAL DAY has always been an outstanding occasion in this community.
 In addition to memorial events throughout the community, the goal of every Veteran to it's last man is to keep MEMORIAL DAY sacred to the memory of our war dead of all of the wars of the country; and all graves are decorated on this National Holiday.